surajmane/Extended_Ernest/README.md

 sizes.
 To minimize the time and resources spent in building a model, Ernest uses [optimal experiment design](https://en.wikipedia.org/wiki/Optimal_design), a statistical technique that allows us to collect as few training points as required.
-For more details please see our [paper] (http://shivaram.org/publications/ernest-nsdi.pdf) and [talk slides](http://shivaram.org/talks/ernest-nsdi-2016.pdf) from NSDI 2016.
+For more details see [paper] (http://shivaram.org/publications/ernest-nsdi.pdf) and [talk slides](http://shivaram.org/talks/ernest-nsdi-2016.pdf) from NSDI 2016.

 ### Installing Ernest